ropinheiro/LearningInfraAsCode/aws-typescript/README.md

 > pulumi new aws-typescript

+- Add code from page 17: new bit bucket object with inline HTML.

-- Add code from page 17.
+- Add code from page 18: read HTML contents from a file instead.